Sunday, March 25, 2012

 A songwriter and keyboardist, Isaac Hayes established his stardom in 1969 with Hot Buttered Soul, cementing it in 1971 with his soundtrack for the movie Shaft.

+In 1972, the company filmed Wattstax, a documentary centered around a Stax charity concert in Los Angeles.
 The movie featured performances of the Bar-Kays, Rufus Thomas, Albert King, the Staple Singers and other Stax artists and snippets of comedian Richard Pryor mixed with interviews of members of Los Angeles’ black community.

 But by the mid-70’s the company was in trouble.
 A distribution deal with CBS didn’t meet expectations after CBS started warehousing the records.
 On another front, the IRS began investigating Stax after an employee was found carrying $100,000 through an airport.